Maybe you’ve realized you want to save for a down payment, focus on paying off your mortgage, or you want to research retirement savings.

 After years of living off of meals at home, you might decide on a bi-weekly dinner date out, or that carefully bumping up your entertainment budget would make you happy.
 You may have halted any travel plans and you’d now like to plan a trip in the upcoming year.
 Take stock of your plans and hopes for the future.

 Your journey to being debt free doesn’t end once you’ve cleared your debts – these next steps are just as valuable, will shape your financial planning, and should motivate you, too.

-Debt repayment is typically around 5 - 15 percent of your income.
-This means that for years you were likely siphoning off nearly one-fifth of your income – if not more – towards your debt consolidation loan, credit card debt, and other consumer debts.
+Debt repayment is ideally around 5 – 15 percent of your income.
+But when you’re struggling with debt, you could be siphoning off one-fifth of your income – if not more – towards your debt consolidation loan, credit card debt, and other consumer debts.

 If you’re living at home with a full-time job and a hefty student loan, you could have been funnelling much more towards your debt than a single-income family with a mortgage.
 Your debt repayments could have clocked in at as little as a couple of hundred dollars, to large sums of about $2,000 a month.
 That’s a lot of income that is no longer tied up in debt repayment.